troychaplin/wp-multitenant/README.md

 This project intends to offer anyone the ability to run a small handful, or hundreds of individual WordPress installations using one core set of configuration files, making maintenance and updates a breeze.

-**Note:** This project is in development.
-Do not use this for anything more than a dev environment.
-Proper docs and a full release will be done at a later date.

 ---

 # Getting Started